ToneCode/akeyless-workshop-1/Lab02/guide.md

 ### 2.1 Create the Gateway

+Run the following commands in the `Terminal` of your GitHub codespace.

 ```bash
 docker run -d -p 8000:8000 -p 8200:8200 -p 18888:18888 -p 8080:8080 -p 8081:8081 -p 5696:5696 --name akeyless-gw akeyless/base
 ```